From the Hex-Men campaign that hit

-internet-facing DB servers to a cryptomining operation that attacks WordPress sites or any other malicious campaign – the attackers are now trying to go deeper into your network.
+internet-facing DB servers to a cryptomining operation that attacks WordPress sites or any other malicious campaign – attackers are now trying to go deeper into your network.

-Infection Monkey will help you assess the impact of internal network breach, by trying to propagate within your internal network using service vulnerabilities, brute-forcing and other safe exploiters.
+Infection Monkey will help you assess the impact of a future breach by attempting to propagate within your internal network using service vulnerabilities, brute-forcing and other safe exploiters.

-- Exploits -> Exploits You can review the exploits Infection Monkey will be using.
+- Exploits -> Exploits Here you can review the exploits the Infection Monkey will be using.
 By default all

 safe exploiters are selected.